thh32/LSA_comparison/README.md

-The representative code for the creation of databases and running of LSAs can be found in the Time comparison folder.
+The representative code for the creation of databases and running of LSAs can be found in the time test folder.